huozhi/codice/README.md

 - `title` (optional): A string representing the title of the code block.
 - `controls` (optional): A boolean value indicating whether to display the controls for the code block.
-- `lineNumbers` (optional): A boolean value indicating whether to display line numbers in the code block.
 - `preformatted` (optional): A boolean value indicating whether the code should be displayed as preformatted text.
 If `true`, the code will be displayed in a `pre` and a `code` element.
 If `false`, the code will be displayed in a `div` element.
 - `asMarkup` (optional): A boolean value indicating whether the code should be displayed as markup.
 If `true`, the code will be displayed with HTML entities escaped.
 If `false`, the code will be displayed as plain text. default is `false`.
 - `fontSize` (optional): A string representing the font size of the editor.
 The default value is `inherit`.
+- `lineNumbers` (optional): A boolean value indicating whether to display line numbers in the code block.
+- `lineNumbersWidth` (optional): A string representing the width of the line numbers column.
+The default value is `2.5rem`.
+- `padding` (optional): A string representing the padding of the code block.
+The default value is `1rem`.
 - `children`: The code content to be displayed in the code block.

 ### Styling